HGray384/lrcfs-stats-reference-book/README.md

 Following these instructions will build the book but will not load the interactive examples from the `shiny` application.
 To do this you must follow the instructions in the next two sections below.

-You can also build the book in both pdf and word formats.
-To do this, comment/uncomment the relevant code snippets in the [build.sh](build.sh) file.

 ## Running the shiny application in development version

 Part of the code in this repository contains a shiny application with interactive probability and statistics examples.
 To run this application and its graphical user interface, first install R `shiny` using